margittennosaar/github_study_materials/command_line_fun.md

 ### Terminus

-Terminus: A text adventure game to promote learning about terminal command line interfaces [Terminus](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html)
+Terminus: A text adventure game to promote learning about terminal command-line interfaces [Terminus](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html)

-### The Command Line Murders
+### The Command-Line Murders

 There's been a murder in Terminal City, and TCPD needs your help.
 You are a detective to solve a mystery case by following the given instructions in the game.
-[The Command Line Murders](https://github.com/veltman/clmystery)
+[The Command-Line Murders](https://github.com/veltman/clmystery)

 ### Build with Bash Minesweeper game